logicblocks/configurati/README.md

    detailed in the advanced usage section below.
 Defaults to `:string`.
  * `:nilable`: whether or not the parameter can be `nil`.
 Either `true` or `false`.
 Defaults to `false`.
+ * `:validator`: specifies a validator function or keyword referencing a spec to validate the parameter against.
+Validation occurs post-conversion.
  * `:default`: the default value to use in the case that no configuration source contains this parameter.
 The default value is converted before being returned.
 Defaults to `nil`.